Terrazzo flooring is experiencing a renaissance. The flooring style features color flecks, marble chips, and a mottled appearance.

-Because the spectrum of colors nearly limitless, you really can achieve a one-of-a-kind floor with terrazzo.
-Go neutral, go bright – it’s entirely up to personal preference.
-Pouring a floor into place means that you can easily create custom designs.
+Because the spectrum of colors are limitless, you can achieve a one-of-a-kind floor with terrazzo.
+Pouring a floor allows you to create custom designs.
 Professionals can also mold it into tubs, countertops or sinks, or even furniture.

 In addition, when properly installed and sealed, it is completely nonporous.
 This means it doesn’t harbor allergens or molds and is a healthy choice.
 The one thing it does retain well is heat, which makes it an ideal surface for homes with radiant heating.

 Cons of Terrazzo Flooring

 Here, we’ll review the issues that come with the flooring style.
 Like anything else, there are negative aspects to consider.